The dominoes are beginning to fall.

 “There’s more of us?”
 Cadence looked around bewildered from where she stood at the corner of his room.
 After a beat, she shrugged her shoulders.
 “Well, that kinda validates Kleine there, doesn’t it?
 Not too hard ta believe.
 I mean, it’s a small world.
 Better that there’s more of us though, ya know?”

-At the mention of Kleine’s name, Olive paled and guilt bled out through their connection.
+At the mention of Kleine’s name, Olive paled and caused guilt to bleed out through their connection.

 Atienna gave the prince a sympathetic look from where she rested at the foot of Werner’s bed before pondering out loud: “So Claire says he is one of us, and he also believes this to be something akin to the Anima-Vitae Hypothesis.”
 She placed a hand on her chin and stared out of his window that opened up to the city nightlife.
 “But some of the points he mentioned do not match up with what we’ve experienced.”